Nekroph/WorkForce/WorkForce/WT&A Standard Product Functional Implementation Essentials (PT105)/Instructions & Guides/WTA Templates Framework Guide.md

-As a technical resource, this guide will provide detailed information on understanding templates, importing and managing templates.
-You will also find information on locked templates, pay code imports an additional template resources.
+As a technical resource, this guide will provide detailed information on understanding importing and managing [[template|templates]].
+You will also find information on locked [[template|templates]], [[pay code]] imports an additional template resources.